|

 I

-had some 2" square metal piping laying around and I decided to use that
+had some 2" square metal piping laying around and I

 to support the A/C unit.
-Originally I was worried about how to support
+Originally I was worried about

-the unit as they're around 80 lbs in weight but this didn't prove to be
+the unit as they're around 80 lbs in weight but this

 a problem.
-By the time I'd added the supports and then insulated around
+By the time I'd added the supports and then

 it the unit was very solidly in place.
-You could easily just use 2x4s
+You could easily

-to support the A/C unit if you wished and save yourself some time.
+to support the A/C unit if you wished and save yourself

 I didn't end up framing

 the whole unit as I originally planned.
-I ended up just making a ledge
+I ended up just

 basically for the unit to sit on.
-The outside cover was then screwed
+The outside cover was

-onto the ledge and the unit slides into that and is screwed to the casing.
-It seemed very secure.
+onto the ledge and the unit slides into that and is

 Your

-A/C unit will have specific instructions for how it is supposed to sit
+A/C unit will have specific instructions for how it is

 and these should be adhered to as closely as possible.
-Because of the

-v-front I ended up covering over the top vents so it would not be
+v-front I ended up covering over the top vents so it would

-drawing in the cool air from the trailer and this hasn't appeared to
+drawing in the cool air from the trailer and this hasn't

 have affected the unit's performance.